-We have granted registration rights to the holders of our common shares, certain warrants and convertible notes or their assignees.
-These include (a) demand and Form F-3 registration rights to (i) the holders or assignees of our convertible notes and related warrants, and to (ii) Blue Ridge China and Equity International, and (b) piggyback registration rights to these parties and the holders of the common shares issued upon exercise of the Burnham warrants.
+We have granted registration rights to the holders of our common shares, certain warrants and convertible notes or their assignees, some of which rights may have expired.
+These rights include (a) demand and Form F-3 registration rights to (i) the holders or assignees of our convertible notes and related warrants, and to (ii) Blue Ridge China and Equity International, and (b) piggyback registration rights to these parties and the holders of the common shares issued upon exercise of the Burnham warrants.
+We anticipate registering some or all of the common shares for resale on a Form F-3 registration statement in the near future.